 It just makes sense to put the tightest security on the servers that store the guarded secrets for all user authentications.
 If those servers are compromised it means the security of all cryptographic keys and passwords resident on that server are compromised — or in other words, a disaster.

-Yubico originally developed the YubiHSM to process the encryption, decryption, and storage of secrets on its own servers.
-Today, the YubiHSM, a hardware security module, is Yubico’s offering for easy, affordable, and secure protection of authentication secrets related to the Yubico OTP stored on the authentication or key server.
+Yubico originally developed the YubiHSM, (a “Hardware Security Module”), to process the encryption, decryption, and storage of secrets on its own servers.
+Today, the YubiHSM is Yubico’s offering for easy, affordable, and secure protection of authentication secrets related to the Yubico OTP stored on the authentication or key server.
 The device protects data at rest against remotely conducted intrusion attacks and internal threats like employees copying secrets.

 The current version of YubiHSM features a secure element and a change from the original larger form factor to a smaller nano design with a molded plastic harness.